phax/phase4-peppol-standalone/README.md

 * Peppol Reporting is not included, as no reporting backend is present.
     * You can pick one from https://github.com/phax/peppol-reporting to add to your `pom.xml`
     * The calls for storing Peppol Reporting information is part of the code, but disabled by default, as relevant parameters cannot automatically be determined
+    * The default storage of Peppol Reports is the file system - you may choose something else here as well (SQL, MongoDB etc.)

 # Get it up and running